 Solvents, such as chloroform or acetone, have been applied to the covering of the PharmChek® patch.
 They bubble and shrivel the PharmChek® covering and evidence of adulteration is easily identified.

 In order to adulterate the PharmChek® patch a substance must penetrate the outside covering of the patch.
 The only feasible method is to inject substances into the PharmChek® pad with a hypodermic needle.
-Part of the removal process for the patch includes checking for the following, during the removal process:
+Part of the removal process for the patch includes checking for the following:

 1) Is a chemical odor observed?